psahni/aws_saa_prep/8_High Availability And Scalability.md

 * You need to modify SG in order to allow traffic from NLB, then the EC2 instances in the target group will show in healthy state

 ```
-Only Network Load Balancer provides both static DNS name and static IP.
+* Only Network Load Balancer provides both static DNS name and static IP.
 While, Application Load Balancer provides a static DNS name but it does NOT provide a static IP.
-The reason being that AWS wants your Elastic Load Balancer to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.
+* The reason being that AWS wants your Elastic Load Balancer to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.
+* Network Load Balancer has one static IP address per AZ and you can attach an Elastic IP address to it.
+Application Load Balancers and Classic Load Balancers have a static DNS name.
 ```

 ### Gateway load Balancer